Mid Cornwall · PL26

 Full builds run from twelve weeks for small extensions to eighteen months for new build family homes.

-St Stephen-in-Brannel Full Build — common questions.
+St Stephen-in-Brannel Full Build — local questions answered.

 - Fixed price or open book?